Spend Fewer Days on the Market in Austin, Texas With Home Staging

 Curb appeal is your first chance to make a great first impression on buyers before they walk into your house.
 The pluses and minuses that jump out at buyers create their initial perception of your home and how you upkeep house's regular maintenance.Acknowledging this helps us to choose what we can do to entice buyers from the street and into your home.
 If your house isn't at its best on the outside with retouched paint and colorful greenery it's time to get those things done.
 Refer to the Curb Appeal Checklist and increase your house's final selling price.

 Does your house seem to say, "This is Your Next House" to a buyer?
-Touring your house with a buyer's eye, I'll advise you of arrangements that improve sales appeal.
+Touring your home with a buyer's eye, I'll advise you of arrangements that build up market appeal.

-I know instantly what a room's best features are and how to show them off.
-Improvements that directly impact your dollars include easy-to-fix items like pieces of furniture that should be rearranged, rooms that need new paint, carpet that needs changing, fixtures that need polishing, and windows that need cleaning.
+I'll review every room of your home.
+Changes that directly affect your sale price include easy-to-fix items like furniture pieces that should be rearranged, rooms that need new paint, carpet that needs to be replaced, fixtures that need polishing, and windows that need cleaning.

 Setting the Stage

-Dark living areas can really dampen a buyer's spirits, so we'll do things like part the curtains and add lighting where needed to invite the buyer inside.
-Together we'll enhance the ambiance with enjoyable music to listen to while guests look around your home and make sure a nice aroma flows from every area.
-We'll add cozy-looking throws, and pillows on your chairs and bed.
-Buyers should feel like your home is their future home.
+Brightening up each room is critical, so we'll do things like part the curtains and create light where needed to invite the buyer inside.
+Together we'll enhance the air of the house with enjoyable music playing softly and assure a pleasant scent circulates throughout your house.
+We'll incorporate cozy-looking throws, and place pillows on your sofa and bedding.
+Buyers should feel like your home has the potential to be.